- Energy-efficient living

 - To further reduce pollution from charcoal grills, avoid lighter fluid that contains volatile organic compounds (VOCs)—this includes self-lighting charcoal.
 Using a charcoal chimney, electric charcoal starter, or a natural combustion product is better for the environment and your health.
 These can also reduce the potential for fire-related injuries.

-- If using a wood-fired oven, be sure to source your wood from reputable firewood producers who have signed up to the voluntary code of practice for firewood merchants such as the members of the Australian Firewood Association.
-Avoid collecting it yourself as dead trees and fallen branches provide important nutrients as well as homes to a range of native animals.
+- If using a wood-fired oven, be sure to source wood from firewood producers who have signed up to the voluntary code of practice for firewood merchants such as the members of the Australian Firewood Association.
+Avoid collecting it yourself as dead trees and fallen branches provide important nutrients and habitat to a range of native animals.

-- Take care to follow good burning practice.
-This will help to avoid smoke and air pollution that can be caused by not burning the fire hot enough or using wood that contains too much moisture.
+- Follow good burning practices.
+This helps to avoid smoke and air pollution caused by not burning the fire hot enough or using wood that contains too much moisture.

 - Choice has useful information about maintaining and using your BBQ safely.